kowalej/BlueMuse/README.md

 * None
     * Don't send secondary timestamp.
     * Settings value = NONE.

+# Troubleshooting
+### If your Muse is not showing up after searching for awhile:
+  1. Ensure Muse is removed from "Bluetooth & other devices" list in control panel.
+  2. Reset Muse - hold down power button until device turns off then back on.
+  3. Make sure Muse is within reasonable range of your computer.
+Some built in Bluetooth antennas are not very powerful.

+### Logs:
+The main app (BlueMuse) and LSL Bridge both write log files for various events and exceptions.
+These may help in troubleshooting issues.
+The files can be found within AppData:

+BlueMuse:

+*C:\Users\{Username}\AppData\Local\Packages\07220b98-ffa5-4000-9f7c-e168a00899a6...\LocalState\Logs\BlueMuse-Log-{Timestamp}.log*

+LSLBridge:

+*C:\Users\{Username}\AppData\Local\Packages\07220b98-ffa5-4000-9f7c-e168a00899a6...\LocalCache\Local\Locgs\LSLBridge-Log-{Timestamp}.log*

 ### If working on VS Solution - missing references in LSLBridge project:
 See https://docs.microsoft.com/en-us/windows/uwp/porting/desktop-to-uwp-enhance